-Overall it acts to intimidate, humiliate, ridicule and / or undermine the confidence of the person(s) being bullied.
+This list is not exhaustive.
+Bullying includes any act to intimidate, humiliate, ridicule and/or undermine the confidence of the person(s) being bullied.
 If YOU are being bullied don't blame yourself

-Forms of bullying covered by this policy?
+Forms of bullying covered by this policy